An Empirical Study of End-to-End Video-Language Transformers with Masked Visual Modeling: Method

 Following~\cite{xie2022simmim,wei2021masked-feat}, we employ a simple linear layer or 2-layer MLP as the prediction head for MVM, to project the hidden video representations ($h^v$, of hidden size 768) from CT to the same dimension as the MVM targets.
 The default MVM loss is the $l_1$ loss, unless specified otherwise.
 Next, we introduce the considered target features in details.

-\paragraph{RGB Pixel Values (Pixel).} We treat the normalized RGB pixel values as one of the candidate target features.
-During MVM, \modelname learns to reconstruct the pixel values of the masked patches.
+\textbf{RGB Pixel Values (Pixel).} We treat the normalized RGB pixel values as a candidate target feature.
+During MVM, \modelorig learns to reconstruct the pixel values of the masked patches.
 The linear MVM head projects $h^v$ into the same dimension as the raw video frame patch ($ H\times W \times 3$).

-\paragraph{Histogram of Oriented Gradients (HOG).} HOG~\cite{dalal2005hog} is a pioneer feature descriptor that describes the gradients of orientations of the image.
+\textbf{Histogram of Oriented Gradients (HOG).} HOG~\cite{dalal2005hog} is a pioneer feature descriptor that describes the gradients of orientations of the image.
 While HOG has been proven effective for visual pre-training~\cite{wei2021masked-feat}, it is unknown whether it can benefit VidL pre-training.
 We extract HOG features in a dense grid level, and use such feature descriptors as the prediction targets of MVM.
 The HOG feature map is of the same size as the input video frame, but with channel size 1.
 The linear MVM prediction head projects $h^v$ to the same dimension as HOG for the video frame patch ($ H\times W \times 1$).

-\paragraph{Depth Maps (Depth).} Since depth maps usually contains finer-grained details of the object shapes and general scene layout of the foreground objects, it is worth exploring whether depth maps can be used to improve the scene/object understanding capability of a VidL pre-trained model.
-To obtain such MVM target, we employ a pre-trained dense prediction transformer (DPT)~\cite{ranftl2021dpt} to perform monocular depth estimation given an input video frame.
-The linear prediction head used for Depth is the same as the one for HOG, as both targets are of channel size 1.